-The list below shows Dem candidates above the local level who are known to be actively campaigning to appear on the May 16 primary ballot.
-It is not easy to local bashful candidates!
-Particularly those who live outside Chester County may elude us.
+The list below shows Dem candidates above the local level who are known to be actively campaigning to appear on the May 15 primary ballot.
 Please send additions and corrections here.

 US HOUSE, DISTRICT 6

-Chrissy earned her engineering degree from Stanford with an ROTC scholarship and received her M.S. in Technology and Policy from MIT.
+Chrissy earned her engineering degree from Stanford with a ROTC scholarship and received her M.S. in Technology and Policy from MIT.
 She served three years active duty as a Captain in the US Air Force, and 13 years in the Reserves.
-She served as President and COO/CFO for Springboard Collaborative, a Philadelphia-based nonprofit focused on improving early childhood literacy in underserved communities country-wide.
+She was founding COO of B-Lab (a nonprofit that promotes B Corporations and good business practices) and President and COO/CFO for Springboard Collaborative (a Philadelphia-based nonprofit focused on improving early childhood literacy in underserved communities country-wide).

 US HOUSE, DISTRICT 7